chaordic/data-apis/README.md

 [![airbnb-style](https://img.shields.io/badge/eslint-airbnb-4B32C3.svg)](https://github.com/airbnb/javascript)

-# Data APIs
+# Mealstrom APIs
-Data APIs receives requests from Kong (only with valid JWT) and foward to our services.
+A bunch of AWS lambdas called by Kong (only with valid JWT) working as APIs that receives an object with request_uri_args attribute and returns an object with statusCode and body attributes.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.